2015 Indian Science Congress ancient aircraft controversy: Criticism and protests

-In late December 2014, Ram Prasad Gandhiraman, a scientist at the NASA's Ames Research Center, started a petition to prevent the paper from being presented at the conference.
-By 31 December, 220 scientists and academicians had signed the petition.
-Gandhiraman criticized the paper as pseudo-science and said that mythology should not be mixed with science.
+In late December 2014, Ram Prasad Gandhiraman, a scientist at NASA's Ames Research Center, started a petition to prevent the paper from being presented at the conference.
+By 31 December, 220 scientists and academics had signed the petition.
+Gandhiraman criticised the paper as pseudo-science and said that mythology should not be mixed with science.

-S. M. Deshpande, a professor at the Indian Institute of Science, Bangalore, who has written a paper with four others on aircraft in Sanskrit texts, said that we should not reject such claims as pseudo-science outright but examine them with intellectual curiosity.
-His paper, however, states that the aircraft described in the Vaimānika Shāstra text would not be capable of flying and the text itself cannot be traced to any date before 1904.
+S. M. Deshpande, a professor at the Indian Institute of Science, Bangalore, who has written a paper with four others on aircraft in Sanskrit texts, said that we should not reject such claims as pseudoscience outright but examine them with intellectual curiosity.
+His paper, however, states that the aircraft described in the Vaimānika Shāstra text would not be capable of flying, and the text itself cannot be traced to any date before 1904.

 H.S.
-Mukunda, another professor at Indian Institute of Science, Bangalore, who was a co-author of the paper, criticized the organizers and said that both sides of the debate should be presented.
-He asked why had there been no working models made if the persons who presented the paper were convinced that they were right.
+Mukunda, another professor at the Indian Institute of Science, Bangalore, who was a co-author of the paper, criticised the organisers and said that both sides of the debate should be presented.
+He asked why there had been no working models made if the persons who presented the paper were convinced that they were right.

 Roddam Narasimha, director of National Aerospace Laboratories (NAL), said that there is no credible evidence that aviation existed in ancient India.
-He added that the Vaimānika Shāstra text has been studied scientifically and the consensus is that descriptions in the text are unscientific.
+He added that the Vaimānika Shāstra text has been studied scientifically, and the consensus is that descriptions in the text are unscientific.

-Noted Indian astrophysicist and founding director of the Inter-University Centre for Astronomy and Astrophysics at Pune, India, Jayant Narlikar reacted to the controversy saying that it was good to be proud of ancient Indian science but scientists should not make claims about things they did not have proof of.
-He commented, "We can boast of things but it should be restricted to what we have proof of.
-But we shouldn't claim things of which there is no evidence or proof as it reduces the credibility of what our scientists have achieved in the past."
+Notable Indian astrophysicist and founding director of the Inter-University Centre for Astronomy and Astrophysics at Pune, India, Jayant Narlikar reacted to the controversy, saying that it was good to be proud of ancient Indian science, but scientists should not make claims about things they did not have proof of.
+He commented, "We can boast of things, but it should be restricted to what we have proof of.
+But we shouldn't claim things of which there is no evidence or proof, as it reduces the credibility of what our scientists have achieved in the past."

-He further asserted, "Even the West recognizes the knowledge of mathematics held by Indians.
-If we start making outlandish claims, the scientific community of world will not look up to us as it does now".
+He further asserted, "Even the West recognises the knowledge of mathematics held by Indians.
+If we start making outlandish claims, the scientific community of the world will not look up to us as it does now".

 Economist and Nobel laureate Amartya Sen commented that some evidence is required in the controversial claims made in the Indian Science Congress regarding the achievements of ancient Indians.
 He said, "The idea that human beings can fly is known to human beings from birth.
 The idea that human beings might be able to be on the air has been talked about a lot.
 If that was true, then we would like to find some evidence."

 Further, he elaborated, "As our epics show, Indians have thought about flying for a long time.
 But it would be fanciful to say that India invented the aeroplane.
 If ancient India had airfare technology, we would like to see some evidence.
 I agree there are a lot of claims that have nothing to do with achievements."